Proofdoors and Efficiency of CDCL Solvers: Lower Bounds on Interpolants, Proofdoors, and Partially Ordered Resolution

 A \emph{miter circuit} checks equivalence of two Boolean circuits by computing their outputs on the same inputs and asserting that they differ.
 Such circuits are standard in equivalence checking and other formal-verification workflows.
-We prove lower bounds for a natural class of arithmetic miters.
+We will prove size lower bounds for interpolants corresponding to a natural class of arithmetic miter decompositions.

 \begin{definition} A \emph{tree-like arithmetic circuit} is defined as a binary tree graph $T$ whose internal nodes are labeled by $+$ or $\times$, and leaf nodes representing input bit-vectors $\mathbf{x}_0,\mathbf{x}_1,\ldots$.
 Let $T(n)$ denote the Boolean circuit obtained by instantiating each leaf as an \(n\)-bit input, and replacing the $+$ and $\times$ nodes of $T$ with sufficiently large adder and multiplier circuits such that no overflow occurs.
 Let $\mathbf{out}_T$ denote the \emph{output} bit-vector of $T(n)$, corresponding to the root node of the underlying graph $T$.
 Semantically, $\mathbf{out}_T$ represents an algebraic expression of the input bit-vectors $\mathbf{x_0}, \mathbf{x_1}, \ldots$ at the leaf nodes. \end{definition}